marcos-diazg/bimm143_S23/schedule.md

-Student topic of choice to be selected from those below:
+Or student topic of choice to be selected from those below:

 - Biological network analysis
 - Cancer genomics